 Should you have any concerns relating to the safety and welfare of a child at the school you should immediately contact the Designated Safeguarding

-Lead, Mr Matthew Stevenson or in his absence Mr Stephen O’Callaghan the Deputy Designated Safeguarding Lead.
+Lead, Miss Zoe James or in her absence Mr Matthew Stevenson the Deputy Designated Safeguarding Lead.

 You can also contact Bristol Childrens Social Care Service directly on 0117 903 6444, or South Gloucestershire Childrens Social Care Service on 01454 866000